christopher-wild/FAIR4RS-Packaging/episodes/creating-packages.md

 :::
 :::

 Running `py -m pip install .` will install your package.
-Just ensure your terminals working directory is the same as the `pyproject.toml` file!
+Just ensure your terminal's working directory is the same as the `pyproject.toml` file!

 ::: callout
 ### Editable Install
 When installing your own package locally, there is an option called editable or `-e` for short.
 `py -m pip install -e .`

 With a default installation (without -e), any changes to your source package will only appear in your python environment when your package is rebuilt and reinstalled.
-The editable option allows for quick development of a package by removing that need to reinstalled, for this reason it is sometimes called development mode!
+The editable option allows for quick development of a package by removing that need to be reinstalled, for this reason it is sometimes called development mode!

 :::
 ::::::::::::::::::::::::::::::::::::: keypoints

 - A package can be built with as little as 2 files, a python script and a configuration file
 - pyproject.toml files have 2 key tables, [build-system] and [project]
-- Editable installs allow for quick and easy package development
+- Editable instals allow for quick and easy package development

 ::::::::::::::::::::::::::::::::::::::::::::::::